 Comprehensive integration of public DNA methylation microarray datasets of CRC

 To identify the robust DNA methylation-based biomarkers, we searched the TCGA and GEO datasets concerning about the DNA methylation status of the colorectal cancer.
-After careful search, we identified 11 datasets, including 1104 CRC tumors, 268 adjacent normal samples as well as 54 adenomas for further analysis (Supplementary Table 1).
-Meanwhile, we have obtained the list of the genes belonging to the zinc finger family (Supplementary Table 2).
+After careful search, we identified 11 datasets, including 1,104 CRC tumors, 268 adjacent normal samples as well as 54 adenomas for further analysis (Table S1).
+Meanwhile, we have obtained the list of the genes belonging to the zinc finger family (Table S2).
 Based on the feature selection procedures described in “Methods” section (Figure 1), we finally identified five candidate genes including ESR1, ZNF123, ZNF229, ZNF542 and ZNF677 (Figure 1A-E).
-All of these candidate genes showed significantly hyper-methylated in both CRC and adenoma tissues compared to the adjacent normal tissues (Supplementary Figure 1).
+All of these candidate genes showed significantly hyper-methylated in both CRC and adenoma tissues compared to the adjacent normal tissues (Figure S1).
 Meanwhile, the expression levels of these genes were also significantly down-regulated in CRC tumors than that in adjacent normal tissues in TCGA dataset, which was in accordance with the hyper-methylated status in tumor tissues (Figure 1F).
-In addition, they were also showed hypo-methylated status in the PBMC (peripheral blood mononuclear cells), PBL (peripheral blood leucocytes) and WB (whole blood) samples of healthy controls (Supplementary Table 3).
+In addition, they were also showed hypo-methylated status in the PBMC (peripheral blood mononuclear cells), PBL (peripheral blood leucocytes) and WB (whole blood) samples of healthy controls (Table S3).
 Therefore, we proposed that these five candidate genes might be ideal biomarkers for CRC.
 To quantitatively characterize the abilities of these biomarkers in the combined discovery dataset, we constructed a logistic regression model using all of these five candidates and yielded a robust discrimination between CRC tumors and adjacent normal tissues (Sensitivity = 0.82 - 0.90, Specificity = 0.88 - 0.97, AUC = 0.93 - 0.97).
 To further validate the robustness and ability of these CRC diagnostic markers, we conducted the validation study in two replication cohorts, consisting of 218 pairs of CRC and adjacent normal tissue samples from patients of Han Chinese population.

 The validation and evaluation of the candidate biomarkers in replication cohort 1

 The characteristics of the CRC samples in replication cohort 1 was shown in Table 1.
-To characterize the methylation profiles of the candidates systemically, we conducted the targeted bisulfite sequencing approach and detected the methylation profiles of SEPT-9 as the positive control (See Methods).
-It is found that the bisulfite conversion rate (C to T) was high (> 99%) in both CRC and control samples and no significant difference of the reads mapping rate was found between CRC and control samples (Supplementary Figure 2).
+To characterize the methylation profiles of the candidates systemically, we conducted the targeted bisulfite sequencing approach and detected the methylation profiles of SEPT9 as the positive control.
+It is found that the bisulfite conversion rate (C to T) was high (> 99%) in both CRC and control samples and no significant difference of the reads mapping rate was found between CRC and control samples (Figure S2).
 After quality control, 187 samples, including 98 CRC samples and 89 adjacent normal tissues were retained for further analysis.
-The PCA (principal component analysis) revealed a significant distinction between CRC and adjacent normal tissues (Supplementary Figure 3).
-The differential methylation analysis was also conducted for all of these five candidates (Figure 3 and Supplementary Figure 4).
+The PCA (principal component analysis) revealed a significant distinction between CRC and adjacent normal tissues (Figure S3).
+The differential methylation analysis was also conducted for all of these five candidates (Figure 3 and Figure S4).
 It is found that all of these candidates were significantly hyper-methylated in CRC samples of replication cohort 1 with the AUC ranged from 0.85 to 0.93 (Table 2).
 Specifically, we found that ESR1 (AUC = 0.93) and ZNF132 (AUC = 0.91) both achieved the diagnostic ability equaled or better than that of SEPT-9 (AUC = 0.91), indicating that these two zinc finger genes might be of great potential to be utilized for liquid biopsy.